aommaster/Spirographer/README.md

 ## TO DO list

-* Create advanced settings panel to put Rotation and Points section
-* In advanced panel, set curve animation time
 * Add info icons for each parameter
-* Add curve animation using pure CSS
-* Tiles for each added curve to allow easy removal from canvas
 * Tighten constraints for curves mathematically
 * Add functionality to change curve thickness
 * Add functionality to change curve color